netlify/next-runtime/README.md

    up.
 In case of a failure, the deploy won't be cleaned up to leave it for troubleshooting purposes.

+> [!TIP] If you'd like to always keep the deployment and the local fixture around for
+> troubleshooting, run `E2E_PERSIST=1 npm run e2e`.

 #### cleanup old deploys

 To cleanup old and dangling deploys from failed builds you can run the following script: